-The Twiggs County Recreation Authority (the "Recreation Authority") was created by House Bill 1897 during the 1996 session of the Georgia General Assembly.
-The purpose of the Recreation Authority is to acquire, construct, own and convey real and personal property for the benefit of the citizens of Twiggs County.
-The members of the Recreation Authority consist of the Chairperson of the Twiggs County Board of Education, the Superintendent of the Twiggs County Board of Education, the Chairperson of the Board of Commissioners of Twiggs County, one nongovernmental citizen member appointed by the Twiggs County Board of Education and one nongovernmental citizen member appointed by the Board of Commissioners of Twiggs County.
+The Twiggs County Recreation Authority (the "Authority") was created by House Bill 1897 during the 1996 session of the Georgia General Assembly.
+The purpose of the Authority is to acquire, construct, own and convey real and personal property for the benefit of the citizens of Twiggs County.
+The members of the Authority consist of the Chairperson of the Twiggs County Board of Education, the Superintendent of the Twiggs County Board of Education, the Chairperson of the Board of Commissioners of Twiggs County, one non-governmental citizen member appointed by the Twiggs County Board of Education and one non-governmental citizen member appointed by the Board of Commissioners of Twiggs County.

-The Recreation Authority qualifies as a component unit of the School District under Government Accounting Standards Board Statement ("GASBS") No. 14, the Financial Reporting Entity, GASB Statement No. 39, Determining Whether Certain Organizations are Component Units and GASB 61, the Financial Reporting Entity: Omnibus.
-However, currently there are no standing members of the Recreation Authority and no financial activity.
-As of the year ended June 30, 2019, the Recreation Authority has no assets or liabilities.
-The Recreation Authority Bonds, Series 2001, as described in Note 10, are paid by the School District.
-As such, the basic financial statements of the School District do not include the financial activity of the Recreation Authority.
+The Authority qualifies as a component unit of the School District under Government Accounting Standards Board Statement ("GASBS") No. 14, the Financial Reporting Entity, GASB Statement No. 39, Determining Whether Certain Organizations are Component Units and GASB 61, the Financial Reporting Entity: Omnibus.
+However, currently there are no standing members of the Authority and no financial activity.
+As of the year ended June 30, 2020, the Authority has no assets or liabilities.
+As such, the basic financial statements of the School District do not include the financial activity of the Authority.